bih-metabolomics/MSlineaR/README.md

 ## Input Data Tables

+An example dataset is given at the bottom of this file.
 MSlineaR needs two tables as input, one with information about the features and one for the sample meta data.

 ### **1) Feature Table**